 Within this blog, we are going to look at the brand new Bank Reconciliation within Sage Financials (previously known as Sage Live).
 So, what is the bank reconciliation screen and how do we get there?
 Sage Financials gives you two options to import transactions from your bank into your accounting system.
 You have the option to use either Sage Direct Bank Feeds or CSV imports.
 The most automated method here being Sage Direct Bank Feeds which automatically pull the transactions down from your online banking.

 Sage’s goal with Financials is to make day to day activities automated, freeing up valuable resource from time-consuming data entry.
 Sage Financials provided automation for their clients within the existing Bank Feeds and Matching functionality.
 However, having taken the time to review their processes and ensure they are delivering you the best system possible, Sage has released their new way of Bank Reconciliation.
-Let’s look and see what improvements Sage have made…
+Let’s look and see what improvements Sage has made…

 Ignorance is Bliss